matthiask/406.ch/drafts/2023-07-12-how-ruff-changed-my-python-programming-habits.md

 Yes, let's go there.
 I still don't use longer lines than +/- 80 characters, but I have disabled all line length warnings these days.
 I don't want to be warned because I didn't break a string across lines.

+## Rules I don't like

+- flake8-builtins: Too many boring warnings.
+I didn't even want to know that `copyright` is a Python builtin.
+- flake8-logging-format: Not helpful.